llinares/blog/contents/articles/a-complete-guide-to-setting-up-retropie/index.md

 For more info visit this complete video tutorial: [Simple DOSBox Setup RetroPie MS-DOS Raspberry Pi](https://www.youtube.com/watch?v=-dcubuDfdxY).

-#### MS-DOS controllers

-Every game uploaded to the MS-DOS list, will be played via keyboard.
-That make sense, but I wanted to play games via [Xin Mo controllers](#setting-arcade-controllers).
-So to do that you need to make some setups:

-0. Go to terminal. ?????
-1. Enter to DosBox: `+start DOSBOX`.
-3. When in console, make `ctrl+F1`.
-4. nop
-5. menu> quit emulation station
-6. Execute the key mapper: `./opt/retropie/emulators/dosbox/bin/dosbox -startmapper`.
-8. Go out: `exit`.

 ### MAME

 I had the worst experience trying to understand this platform.
 I recommend to play arcade games on Neo Geo or find a version of the games for a more common console.
 In case you choose to use arcade games anyway, follow these steps.